 These are drought resistant plants with unique leaves, noteworthy for their color and shape alike.
 Give them away as St. Patrick's Day gifts, or celebrate March 17, yourself with a display of your own purple shamrocks in your favorite room.

 An oddity worth noting is that their leaflets fold down toward the stem at night, then rise again the next day.
 You have heard of flowers "puckering up" at the end of the day, right?
 Well, the leaflets of purple shamrocks "pucker down" as night falls.

 For Those Who Want Four-Leaf Clovers

 O. regnellii has three leaflets.
 This fact may be disappointing for you gardeners seeking the famed four-leaf clover.
 Luckily for you, there is another plant in this genus that does bear four leaflets.
-O. tetraphylla 'Iron Cross' tells you in its very species name that it is four-leaved, since that is what the name tetraphylla means.
+O. tetraphylla 'Iron Cross' tells you in its very species name that it is four-leaved since that is what the name tetraphylla means.
 As a bonus, the leaves are bicolored, being green around the outside and dark red in the middle.
 Flower color is mainly pink.
 The plant reaches a height of 6 to 12 inches, with a spread of 8 inches.
-It can be grown outdoor year-round in zones 8 to 10.
+It can be grown outdoors year-round in zones 8 to 10.

 Are They the True Shamrocks?

 Many gardeners searching for Irish shamrocks with which to celebrate authentically for St. Patrick's Day wonder if there is a "real McCoy" when it comes to growing so-called "shamrocks."
 The fact is, there isn't.
 But considering the beauty of the black and purple shamrock plants, they are as fine a choice as any to grow with an eye toward decorating for St. Patrick's Day.